Azure-Samples/postgres-sa-byoac/docs/workshop/docs/02-Setup/01-Install-Software.md

 ### Install PostgreSQL Command Line Tools (psql)

-Throughout this workshop, you will use the [PostgreSQL](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-pgsql) extension for VS Code to run queries against your PostgreSQL database.
-The extension provides the ability to connect to your database with PSQL, but this requires PSQL to be installed on your machine and in the system path.
+Throughout this workshop, you will use the [PostgreSQL extension for VS Code](https://learn.microsoft.com/azure/postgresql/extensions/vs-code-extension/overview) to run queries against your PostgreSQL database.
+The extension provides the ability to connect to your database with `psql`, but this requires `psql` to be installed on your machine and added to the system path.

 !!! tip "PostgreSQL for Visual Studio Code"

     The PostgreSQL extension for VS Code is a feature-rich tool designed to simplify PostgreSQL database management and development.
-This extension empowers developers to connect to PostgreSQL databases, write and execute queries, and manage database objects without leaving the Visual Studio Code environment.
+It empowers developers to connect to PostgreSQL databases, write and execute queries, and manage database objects without leaving the Visual Studio Code environment.
 This extension revolutionizes the PostgreSQL development workflow by introducing comprehensive functionality, intuitive UI design, and seamless integration with cloud platforms such as Azure Database for PostgreSQL.

 1. Download the latest version of PostgreSQL from <https://www.enterprisedb.com/downloads/postgres-postgresql-downloads>.